 We know — that seriously changes your level of excitement for book club and wine night.

 And, unfortunately, you can’t choose a weekly count over the daily.
 “You can’t ‘batch’ your drinks.
 Not drinking anything for five days so you can have six on Saturday.
 It’s zero or one, or zero or two per day, period,” says LoConte.

 More drinks than that — specifically, more than four or five for women and men, respectively, usually within two hours — is considered binge drinking.

-Regularly knocking ’em back comes with a whole laundry list of health risks like higher risk for heart disease, stroke, liver disease, alcohol use disorder, and, as that new study highlighted, cancer and premature death.
+Regularly knocking ’em back comes with like higher risk for heart disease, stroke, liver disease, alcohol use disorder, and, as that new study highlighted, cancer and premature death.

 Ladies, we know it’s unfair men are allotted one more glass a night.
 The recommendations for men and women are different because, well, physiologically we’re different.
 “Some of it’s based on body size, but it’s more complicated than that.
 For example, men generally weigh more than women and have less water in their bodies.
 As a result, alcohol in a woman’s body is less diluted, creating greater exposure to the toxic effect of alcohol and its byproducts,” Gonzalez explains.